Critic-Free Deep Reinforcement Learning for Maritime Coverage Path Planning on Irregular Hexagonal Grids: Results and Discussion

 \subsection{Path quality analysis}

-To compare route quality independently of feasibility differences, distance and turn metrics are computed on the \emph{pairwise common solved subset} $\mathcal{I}_{\cap}^{(m)}$ between each method~$m$ and the reference solver \texttt{RL-BoK16+2opt}, which solved 990~of~1{,}000 test instances.
+To compare route quality independently of feasibility differences, distance and turn metrics are computed on the \emph{pairwise common solved subset} $\mathcal{I}_{\cap}^{(m)}$ between each method~$m$ and the reference solver \texttt{RL-BoK16+2opt}, which solved 991~of~1{,}000 test instances.
 Table~\ref{tab:quality} summarizes these results.

-\paragraph{Distance} \texttt{RL-BoK16+2opt} achieves the lowest mean normalized distance ($3.100 \pm 0.315$) across all 990~common instances, outperforming every heuristic and the oracle DFS.
-The best heuristic, \texttt{Warnsdorff} ($3.328 \pm 0.381$), is 7.4\% longer, but is only comparable on 453~instances due to its low solve rate.
+\paragraph{Distance} \texttt{RL-BoK16+2opt} achieves the lowest mean normalized distance among the heuristic and feasibility-reference baselines ($3.100 \pm 0.314$) across all 991~common instances, outperforming every heuristic and the feasibility-reference DFS.
+The best heuristic, \texttt{Warnsdorff} ($3.325 \pm 0.38$), is 7.4\% longer, but is only comparable on 454~instances due to its low solve rate.
 Among full-coverage heuristics, the best performer is \texttt{DFS\_Backtrack} ($3.340 \pm 0.449$), 7.7\% longer than the RL policy.
 The most commonly deployed survey pattern, \texttt{Boustrophedon} ($3.564 \pm 0.429$), incurs 15.0\% more distance.
 At the extreme, the spanning-tree methods (\texttt{STC}) produce paths 49\% longer than the RL solution.

-The 2-opt refinement provides a modest but consistent distance improvement over raw sampling: \texttt{RL-BoK16+2opt} is 0.4\% shorter than \texttt{RL-BoK16} ($3.111 \pm 0.314$).
+The 2-opt refinement provides a modest but consistent distance improvement over raw sampling: \texttt{RL-BoK16+2opt} is 0.3\% shorter than \texttt{RL-BoK16} ($3.110 \pm 0.315$).
 Greedy decoding and Best-of-16 produce identical mean distances, confirming that stochastic sampling primarily improves feasibility rather than path geometry.

-\paragraph{Turns} The RL policy produces dramatically smoother paths. \texttt{RL-BoK16} achieves the fewest turns ($32.2 \pm 4.7$), 25.9\% fewer than the best heuristic \texttt{Warnsdorff} ($42.5 \pm 5.6$) and 37.6\% fewer than \texttt{Boustrophedon} ($51.6 \pm 6.6$).
+\paragraph{Turns} The RL policy produces dramatically smoother paths. \texttt{RL-BoK16} achieves the fewest turns among the heuristic baselines ($32.3 \pm 4.6$), 24.1\% fewer than the best heuristic \texttt{Warnsdorff} ($42.5 \pm 5.6$) and 37.5\% fewer than \texttt{Boustrophedon} ($51.6 \pm 6.6$).
 This reduction is a direct consequence of the continuous turn penalty $f(\theta)$ in the reward function (Equation~\ref{eq:turn_penalty}), which the policy internalizes to produce kinematically smooth trajectories.
-The 2-opt refinement increases turns slightly ($34.1 \pm 5.2$) relative to raw BoK because segment reversals can introduce heading changes while reducing distance---a classical distance--turns trade-off in 2-opt optimization on constrained graphs.
+The 2-opt refinement increases turns slightly ($34.1 \pm 5.3$) relative to raw BoK because segment reversals can introduce heading changes while reducing distance, a classical distance and turns trade-off in 2-opt optimization on constrained graphs.

 \paragraph{Revisits} All three RL variants achieve exactly zero revisits by construction (action masking forbids revisits).
 Among heuristics, the cost of guaranteed coverage ranges from 3.2~revisits (DFS\_Backtrack) to 35.8 (STC), which translates to 8--95\% redundant motion.
 This redundancy represents wasted fuel and endurance in maritime operations, a cost entirely avoided by the RL policy.